 That’s why it’s important to think long and hard before you sign that loan application.
 How much you borrow could make a big difference in whether you can follow your dreams – or whether you have to keep dreaming indefinitely.

-How to Keep Student Loans at Bay
+How to Keep Student Loan Costs at Bay

 Remember, borrowing money for college isn’t the problem – it’s how much you borrow that can truly hurt you.